Bill Text — Feb 17, 2012

 This resolution was introduced on February 17, 2012, in a previous session of Congress, but was not enacted.

 Representative for Iowa's 3rd congressional district

 Length: 2 pages

-The “H.Con.Res.” in “H.Con.Res.
-103” means this is a House concurrent resolution in the United States Congress.
+This is a House concurrent resolution in the United States Congress (indicated by the “H.Con.Res.” in “H.Con.Res.
+103”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.